Well… they are more “pre-walls” than actual walls if you want to get technical, but it still counts.

 So what are field bricks?
 I’m glad you asked.

 The clay would have been excavated locally and the handmade bricks fired nearby in a temporary field kiln constructed for the purpose.
-Temperatures wouldn’t have been that high, so the resulting bricks are not as strong as modern varieties.
+Temperatures wouldn’t have been that high, so the resulting bricks aren’t as strong as modern varieties.
 Despite that, they seem to have done OK for the last 240 or so years…. coincidentally lasting just until the precise moment we arrived on the scene.
 Weeks of therapy later, I’m nearly over that now.

 They are a tad feeble (ya don’t say) but thankfully the mortar on them was even more crumbly, otherwise the bricks wouldn’t have been easy to reclaim intact.
 They certainly wouldn’t pass today’s stringent building regulations -something to do with blah blah load bearing, crushing strength of 9 gazillion (I may be exaggerating) Newtons per square metre, which ours don’t have.